 The five best router VPNs today

 ExpressVPN just about has it all.
 Not only does it deliver the best service for regular devices, the British Virgin Islands-based firm also offers the easiest and most effective way of installing a router VPN.

 Unlike a number of other options further down this list, ExpressVPN offers its own custom router firmware you can use on a wide range of compatible routers.
 Essentially, that means you can control the router VPN from ExpressVPN’s own easy-to-use dashboard rather than delving into your router’s settings.

-However, if you don’t have an app-compatible router, you can still install a VPN connection manually on a host of other routers.
+However, if you don’t have a compatible router, you can still install a VPN connection manually on a host of other routers.
 One big benefit of using a compatible router, though, is the fact you can set up split tunnelling – that means you can choose which devices use the VPN connections and which don’t.

 If things don’t go to plan – and if it’s your first time installing a VPN on a router, something may well go wrong – ExpressVPN has class-leading 24/7 live-chat support which is pretty much indispensable when undergoing an in-depth process like this.

 If you want to test out ExpressVPN, it also offers a 30-day money-back guarantee which lets you get to grips with the service without committing.
 Head and shoulders above any other VPN on this list, Express really is your best bet if you want a reliable router VPN.

 Get 3 months FREE of the best router VPN

 With a dedicated router app, excellent speeds, great support, and intuitive apps for all your other devices, ExpressVPN is the best router VPN available.
 Plus, Tom's Guide readers can claim three months free when signing up to a year-long plan.
 That works out at 15 months for the price of 12.